Timeline of antisemitism: In Later Parts of the Bible

 During the reign of King Nebuchadnezzar II, the Neo-Babylonian Empire destroys the temple in Jerusalem and captures the Kingdom of Judah, expelling as many as 10,000 families to Babylon.
-Judeans are seen here by the Babylonians as a uniform group, marking the beginning of collective persecution.
+Judeans are seen here by the Babylonians as a uniform group, marking the beginning of collective persecution..
+This First Destruction of Jerusalem and the Babylonian Exile lasted 70 years until the fall of the Babylonian Empire to the Persian king Koresh (כורש), usually identified as Cyrus, and his declaration allowing the Jews to return to Judaea and to rebuild the Temple in Jerusalem as described in the books of Ezra and Nehemiah.